– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 6. Make it personal.

 Instead of sending a broad and generic referral request to all of your contacts, send direct emails or phone calls that have a personalized message.
-If your client mentioned that they could use a graphic designer down the road, call that client and remind them that you offer graphic design services.

 7. Get your contact information on their phones.

 If you clients don’t have your contact information, don’t expect any new referrals from them you.
 Make sure that your email address and phone number are everywhere.
-Begin with your invoices, email signature and social channels, then make sure that you get that information on their phones.
+Begin with your email signature and social channels, then make sure that you get that information on their phones.
 For instance, if you’re at a conference, ask for their number and send them a text so that you can each program each other’s numbers into your phones.

-If you’re in a business like insurance you also want to make sure that every member of the household has your contact information stored on their phones so that they can easily contact you – and refer you to their contacts.
+If you’re in a business like ours you also want to make sure that every member of the household has your contact information stored on their phones so that they can easily contact you – and refer you to their contacts.

 8. Don’t always be direct.